Creator of Mophead Femme, celebrating queer femininity through therapy, collage & writing

 Hi, my name is Briana Shewan (pronounced “shew-in”) and I go by Bri!
 My pronouns are she & her.

-I am a white, cis-woman, and queer femme raised in New York.
-I am polyamorous and bisexual / pansexual.
+I am a polyamorous, pansexual, queer femme raised in New York.
 I earned my Bachelor's in Environmental Studies from the University of San Francisco and my Master's in Counseling from California State University, East Bay while living in the Bay Area for 12 years.
 I have a license as a therapist in California (LMFT #108767).
 I currently reside in Philadelphia with my forever-fiancé and informally fostered, chronically ill cat (whom I adore, despite still refusing to call myself a cat person).
-When not doing therapy, collaging, or writing, I’m reading, putting together jigsaw puzzles, or enjoying the outdoors.
+When not doing therapy, collaging, or writing, I’m reading, putting together jigsaw puzzles, and enjoying the outdoors.

 Mophead is a term of endearment for my frizzy, curly hair.
 It is a metaphor to represent body positivity.